 After submission of the application, you will receive a confirmation e-mail with an application ID you should use for reference, if needed.

-Please note: The programme committee may request further information or invite you to attend an interview.
+Please note: Only documents received prior to the application deadline will be evaluated.
+Thus, documents sent after deadline will not be taken into account.
+The programme committee may request further information or invite you to attend an interview.

 All incoming applications are considered collectively by the GSNS admissions committee, which draws on the recommendations supplied by the programme committees at the Faculty of Natural Sciences.
 The Head of the Graduate School admits new PhD students based on the recommendations of the admissions committee.

 Click this link for more information of the Members of the admissions committee at Faculty of Natural Sciences.

 You can read more about the assessment criteria in the section above.

 After all applications have been evaluated, you will receive an e-mail from the GSNS with either an offer of admission or a rejection.
 If you approve the admission offered, you will be contacted by the GSNS in regards to the actual start date, study and residence permit if needed (international students), etc.

 If you have a Danish CPR number, documents relating to your admission to the GSNS will be delivered to your e-Boks.
 You are required to be able to receive digital mail from public agencies, and are responsible for checking your e-Boks.

 If you do not have a Danish CPR number, you will receive these documents by e-mail or by letter mail, depending on your geographical location.

 Under the “Application deadlines and start dates” section above, there is a timetable for the application process including when you can expect to receive the response from the GSNS.